Petra, Jordan By Night – A Practical Guide

 TIP: Bring a flashlight so you can see where you are walking on the uneven ground.

 I have been twice and both times I stayed at the closest hotels to the entrance of the Petra Visitor Center.
-The last time I was there in March 2015, I stayed at the Movenpick Resort Petra, a 5 star hotel.
+The last time I was there, I stayed at the Movenpick Resort Petra, a 5 star hotel.
 It has an ideal location and the hotel is beautiful, upscale and historic.
-The first time I was there in 2012, I stayed at the Petra Moon Hotel, a 4 star hotel, which is conveniently located just one street back from the Movenpick, clean and is definitely worth a stay as well depending on your budget.
+The first time I was there, I stayed at the Petra Moon Hotel, a 4 star hotel, which is conveniently located just one street back from the Movenpick, clean and is definitely worth a stay as well depending on your budget.

 The ambiance is great with soft lighting, hip music, and furniture contrasting against the hard rock of the interior cave.
 It is very cool, especially after the long hike over to Petra back.
 You will need a rest since you will be, most likely, doing it again the next morning.

-So stop on by, the the one and only, Cave Bar in Petra, as it is worth a visit.
+So stop on by, the one and only, Cave Bar in Petra, as it is worth a visit!

 You may enjoy some of the other articles I wrote about Petra: